Milwaukee cop who first confronted Bucks' Brown suspended two days

 News At Other State Sites:

-- Gibraltar cruises by Algoma to advance to regional semi-final on 105.1 WSBW5 hours ago

-- UPDATE: Semi driver arrested for OWI following crash with school bus in Columbia County5 hours ago
+- No charges against bus driver in fatal crash with bicyclist7 hours ago

-- Door County Board Chair Lienau shares details of White House Conference6 hours ago

-- Study: Some public pensions funds could run dry in downturn7 hours ago
+- Milwaukee cop who first confronted Bucks' Brown suspended two days7 hours ago

+- 'I gave in so they didn't pull out their guns.'
+Sterling Brown is still try...7 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.